How Fintechs Can Scale Engineering Cheaply and Sustainably in 2026

 We have seen teams freeze hiring entirely simply because one ambitious hiring quarter pushed them past their funding comfort zone.

-Another trap appears harmless at first.
-You bring in generalist engineers who are excellent but unfamiliar with regulatory workflows.
+Another trap that appears harmless at first is when you bring in generalist engineers who are excellent but unfamiliar with regulatory workflows.
+We often see how that decision postpones development.

-That decision often postpones development.
-Engineers spend weeks learning compliance basics and trying to understand why seemingly harmless shortcuts are not allowed.
+Engineers spend weeks learning compliance basics and trying to understand why seemingly harmless shortcuts are not allowed, and even then, they are liable to make mistakes because the real world has far more nuance than sandbox environments.

 A third trap is architectural.
 Early fintechs build quickly, which is normal, although the software architecture becomes harder to extend.
 Teams then throw more engineers at the problem, which usually makes things costlier instead of faster.